Janet Gaynor kneels on a kitchen floor, exhausted from cleaning – a still from Servants’ Entrance (1934).

 I like Nebraska, there’s some funny stuff in here.

-I buy into the story, and am content enough to be watching it, but feel like I’m grasping for reasons I enjoy it.
+Easy to buy into the story.
+Content enough to be viewing, but feel like I’m grasping for reasons I enjoy it.

 I really like the score for the first half of the movie and grow quite tired of it by the end.